bhush9/bhush9.github.io/_posts/2015-02-19-plasma-media-center-in-plasma-sprint.markdown

 Thanks for reading!
 I will be looking forward to feedback from community about current state of Plasma Media Center.

+Update: I have just requested move of plasma-mediacenter to kdereview from extragear and also sent a [mail](https://mail.kde.org/pipermail/plasma-devel/2015-February/039429.html) to plasma-devel/kde-core-devel

 Adiós!